specklesystems/speckle-server/packages/server/readme.md

 - an `index.js` file that exposes two functions, `init` and `finalize` (mandatory)
 - a `graph` folder, with two subfolders, namely `resolvers` and `schemas` (optional - these will be picked up and merged).

+### TypeScript

+This package has TypeScript support and you can use TS everywhere in it - modules, tests, migrations (read note about migrations below).

+To run the app, build it first into `/dist` and then run it through `./bin/www`.
+Or just run - `yarn dev` which will run the TS compiler in watch mode and also run the build app through `nodemon`.

+Tests and the CLI, however, do not need an explicit build inside the `/dist` folder as they use `ts-node` to execute TS files directly.
+This is to improve the DX and allow you to iterate on tests faster, without having to run the TS compiler.

+#### GraphQL types

+Whenever a schema changes you can run `yarn gqlgen` to regenerate GraphQL types at `@/modules/core/graph/generated/graphql.ts`.
+This file will hold types for scalars, variables and most importantly - resolvers.

+You can get the best DX by typing your resolvers with the `Resolvers` type and then you will get proper type checking for parent, arguments and so on in your resolvers.

+### Migrations

+To create new migrations use `yarn migrate create`.
+Note that migrations are only ever read from the `./dist` folder to avoid scenarious when both the TS and JS version of the same migration is executed, so if you ever create a new migration make sure you build the app into `/dist` if you want it to be applied.

 ## Server & Apps

 ### Frontend